saturnMars/derivingStructuredInsightsFromSustainabilityReportsViaLargeLanguageModels/README.md

 and conduct the analyses reported in the paper.

 ### Output
 Here the triples extracted using our methodology represent the ESG-related actions disclosed by the selected companies.

+## Availability of ESG data
+Unfortunately, due to copyright and licence issues, I cannot disclose any data related to companies' ESG scores, extracted from the [Refinitiv platform](https://www.lseg.com/en/data-analytics/products/workspace).
+Accessing such a platform requires a costly subscription and its terms & conditions forbid the re-distribution.
+Conversely, I understand the importance of ESG-related data and apologise for not helping your research.

+Some universities or research institutes (especially those focus on economics) might have a licence for research only purposes, providing researchers with such valuable data sources.
+On the other hand, independent researchers could have serious difficulties to gain access to it.
+I would however suggest exploring further data sources such as those listed [here](https://sustainablefinancedaily.com/sustainable-finance-insights/esg-data-and-analytics/10-free-esg-data-sources-and-scores).